Reinforcement Learning with Dual-Observation for General Video Game Playing: Experimental Study

 Since \emph{TreasureKeeper} is a survival game, the game score increases along with the survival time of the avatar.
-Some core actions, that make an avatar survival longer (e.g., pushing a box on purpose to block monsters), does not directly lead to any immediate reward.
+Some core actions that make an avatar survive longer (e.g., pushing a box on purpose to block monsters), do not directly lead to any immediate reward.
 Random decisions can also result in such actions.
 Nevertheless, the game score occasionally happens to increase when the avatar is pushing a box.
-Such coincidences confuse a learning agent easily and encourage the agent to push boxes more often, which is useless and leads to the acceptable performance on test levels.
+Such coincidences easily confuse a learning agent and encourage it to push boxes more frequently, which does not usually help guard the treasure and earn the reward.
+In such a situation, even if an agent has learnt how to avoid monsters, the treasure might still be attacked by monsters which leads to a failure of the game.
+Planning agents can hardly win \emph{Level-1} and its variation \emph{Level-3}.

-\subsubsection{Simple yet Challenging \emph{WaterPuzzle}}
+\subsubsection{Simple Yet Challenging WaterPuzzle}